-We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding \$260k (2020: \$210k), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding \$260k (2021: \$260k), in addition to other identified misstatements that warranted reporting on qualitative grounds.

-Of the Group's 9 (2020: 9) reportable components, we subjected 2 (2020: 3) to full scope audits for group purposes, and 2 (2020: 2) to specified risk-focussed procedures.

-Two of the components (2020: 2 components) were subject to specified risk-focused audit procedures.
-One was subject to specific procedures over investment balances as these balances were material to the Group.
-The other component was subject to specified risk-focused audit procedures as it had incurred a material payroll expense during the period.
+Of the Group's nine (2021: nine) reportable components, we subjected two (2021: two) to full scope audits for group purposes, and two (2021: 2) to specified risk-focussed procedures.
+Of these, one was subject to specific procedures over investment balances as these balances were material to the Group; and the other component was subject to specified risk-focused audit procedures as it had incurred a material payroll expense during the period.